 And now it is Monday morning, my 18th wedding anniversary.
 The conference is over.
 The Leadership Development Programme is over (until February).
 The Arts Trail is over.
 Carolyn’s visit is over.
 And another trip to the US is beginning for me, a packed-solid set of work and partner meeting and a new gig at the Kennedy School of Government (check this out: I'm the Growing Wisdom one).
 And I am melancholy like the weather.

 So today I’ll walk on the beach in the rain.
 I’ll hold my children more tightly before they leave for school.
 I’ll try to figure out how to get from Philly to Boston next week.
 I’ll pack my hat and gloves—which I just stopped wearing here.
 I’ll turn to the issues I haven’t had time to face because I’ve been too busy (how will I organise my time?
 What will I do about the loss of my publisher now that the book is nearly done?).
-And I’ll know me in a different way next week and next week before a long trip back to summer and life on the beach.
+And I’ll know me i

 Last week I taught about change and about the Neutral Zone, a powerful space of possibilities, but disorienting because you don’t know what’s next.
 Each of these trips across the Pacific is a movement into the Neutral Zone, the belly of the 777 neatly transporting me into the liminal space from which some unknown new will emerge.
 I’ll remember to fasten my seatbelt low and tightly around my hips and hope for as little turbulence as possible.